 The statutory definition of "agricultural land" stipulates that any tract of land, ten acres or more, used for the production of agricultural products, including timber, qualifies for this preferential treatment.
 Any tract of land five acres or more used for aquaculture is also defined as agricultural.
-"Horticultural land" is defined as a tract of at least five acres commercially used for the cultivation of orchard or ornamental plants (KRS 132.010).
-Land occupied by improvements related to the income-producing nature of the farm, including barns, silos, sheds, tenant houses, ponds, etc., is included under this acreage requirement; but land used for residential purposes, including the primary residence of the property owner, lawns, drives, pools, etc., must be excluded from the calculation of qualifying agricultural land.
+"Horticultural land" is defined as a tract of at least five acres commercially used for the cultivation of orchard or the raising of fruits or nuts, vegetables, flowers, or ornamental plants.
+(KRS 132.010).

+Land occupied by improvements related to the income-producing nature of the farm, including barns, silos, sheds, tenant houses, ponds, etc., is included under this acreage requirement.
+However, land used for residential purposes, including the primary residence of the property owner, lawns, drives, pools, etc., must be excluded from the calculation of qualifying agricultural land.
+(KRS 132.450).
 A farm residence occupied by the farm owner must be assessed at its fair cash value and is not eligible for an agricultural value.
 However, houses used by farm managers or tenants actually working on the farm can be valued according to the contribution they make to the agriculturally related income production.